thelia-modules/PayzenEmbedded/Readme.md

 # PayZen module for Thelia

-This module allows you to integrate Lyra Networks Payzen or SystemPay payment system in your shop.
+This module allows you to integrate Lyra Networks PayZen payment system in your shop.

 ## Payment by credit card